intelligent-machine-learning/dlrover/docs/design/elastic-training-operator.md

-# Elastic Training Operator For EasyDL
+# Elastic Training Operator For DLRover

-The design described how the elastic operator manages Pods of a EasyDL training job.
+The design described how the elastic operator manages Pods of a DLRover training job.

 ## Motivation

 Computing Resources is important for training performance.
-EasyDL can automatically configure resources of a job and dynamically adjust resources of a job during training to optimize training performance.
+DLRover can automatically configure resources of a job and dynamically adjust resources of a job during training to optimize training performance.
 The operator should be capable of modifying resoures of a job according